-i.
-Repurposing fiscal subsidies to producers, excluding fiscal support given collectively to agriculture through general public services.

-ii.
-Repurposing price incentives through border measures and market price control in support of healthy diets.

-iii.
-Repurposing fiscal subsidies from producers to consumers.
+- i.
+Repurposing fiscal subsidies to producers,\ excluding fiscal support given collectively to agriculture through general public services.\\ - ii.
+Repurposing price incentives\\\ through border measures and market price control in support of healthy diets. - iii.
+Repurposing fiscal subsidies from producers to consumers.\\\\

-At the regional level - for Latin America and the Caribbean^a and the Americas^{b,c} - the effects of repurposing food and agricultural policies can have an impact on the cost and consumption of a healthy diet, similar to the global scenario.
+At the regional level - for Latin America and the Caribbeana and the Americasb,c - the effects of repurposing food and agricultural policies can have an impact on the cost and consumption of a healthy diet, similar to the global scenario.
 Table A shows that shifting fiscal subsidies from producers to consumers and redirecting fiscal subsidies to producers to support healthy diets in the region have an effect on lowering the cost of a healthy diet (-3.07 percent and -3.04 percent for Latin America

-TABLE A

-Impact in Latin America and the Caribbean and Americas of repurposing three types of support to healthy diets by 2030 (percentage change with respect to the base line)
+TABLE A Impact in Latin America and the Caribbean and Americas of repurposing three types of support to healthy diets by 2030

+(percentage change with respect to the base line)

-For Americas region Repurposing fiscal subsidies from producers to consumers Fiscal subsidies to producers Border measures Changes in the cost of current diets -1.23 -0.54 0.09 Changes in the cost of a healthy diet -5.69 -3.52 0.34 Changes in the per capita consumption of dairy products 0.94 0.00 0.15 Changes in the per capita consumption of fats and oils -1.60 -1.72 0.08 Changes in the per capita consumption of sugar and sweeteners 0.56 -1.13 0.01 Changes in the per capita consumption of fruits and vegetables 0.78 1.79 -0.36 For Latin America and the Caribbean region Repurposing fiscal subsidies from producers to consumers Fiscal subsidies to producers Border measures Changes in the cost of current diets -0.54 -0.52 0.00 Changes in the cost of a healthy diet -3.07 -3.04 0.14 Changes in the per capita consumption of dairy products 1.87 0.07 0.30 Changes in the new senite consumption of 0.00 Changes in the per capita consumption of fats and oils 1.67 -1.72 0.22 -0.79 -1.72 -1.28 0.22 and the Caribbean, respectively).
+For Americas region Repurposing fiscal subsidies from producers to consumers Fiscal subsidies to producers Border measures Changes in the cost of current diets -1.23 -0.54 0.09 Changes in the cost of a healthy diet -5.69 -3.52 0.34 Changes in the per capita consumption of dairy products 0.94 0.00 0.15 Changes in the per capita consumption of fats and oils -1.60 -1.72 0.08 Changes in the per capita consumption of sugar and sweeteners 0.56 -1.13 0.01 Changes in the per capita consumption of fruits and vegetables 0.78 1.79 -0.36 For Latin America and the Caribbean region Repurposing fiscal subsidies from producers to consumers Fiscal subsidies to producers Border measures Border measures 0.00 the Caribbean region from producers to consumers producers the Caribbean region Changes in the cost of current diets from producers to consumers -0.54 producers -0.52 0.00 the Caribbean region Changes in the cost of current diets Changes in the cost of a healthy diet Changes in the per capita consumption of -0.54 -3.07 -0.52 -3.04 0.00 0.14 the Caribbean region Changes in the cost of current diets Changes in the cost of a healthy diet Changes in the per capita consumption of dairy products Changes in the per capita consumption of -0.54 -3.07 1.87 -0.52 -3.04 0.07 0.00 0.14 0.30 the Caribbean region Changes in the cost of current diets Changes in the cost of a healthy diet Changes in the per capita consumption of dairy products Changes in the per capita consumption of fats and oils Changes in the per capita consumption of -0.54 -3.07 1.87 -0.52 -3.04 0.07 -1.72 0.00 0.14 0.30 0.22 and the Caribbean, respectively).
 In addition, the report notes that shifting tax subsidies from producers to consumers would have the greatest impact on increasing the affordability of healthy diets for Latin America and the Caribbean (1.21 percentage points).
 These measures would also translate into a significant increase in the consumption of fruits and vegetables in Latin America and the Caribbean (1.94 percent), as well as a decrease in the consumption of sugar and sweeteners (-0.79 percent).